althk/ganache/README.md

 3. Open new terminal, start one or more Cache Servers (at least one for each shard) `make run-cacheserver1`
 4. Open new terminal, start Cache Frontend (CFE) `make run-cfe1`
 5. Use the `client` package to make use of the service.
 See `client/benchmark_test.go` for an example of how to set/get items from cache.
+6. To test all the wiring `make run-client-benchmark`

 ### Overview